- Part 1. What is battery reconditioning?

 How long does battery reconditioning take?

-Is battery reconditioning safe for beginners?
+Is a battery reconditioning charger necessary?

 How much capacity can restoration achieve?